What to Expect When Studying in the United Arab Emirates

 For students arriving from other parts of the Middle East, none of the religious practices or cultural restrictions will seem surprising.
 In fact, Kuwaiti student Mohammad Al-Onaizi found Dubai to be comparably vibrant and open when he arrived to attend the University of Wollongong in Dubai, studying for his master’s degree in Media and Communication.
 “Dubai is well known for its continued economic growth and expansion,” he observes.
 “Kuwait, on the other hand, has stood still in terms of growth, with many economic and political problems in the country.
 Dubai is more open, while Kuwait is more conservative.”

 Al-Onaizi was familiar with Dubai from previous visits, but living there has exposed him to differences only a resident would notice.
 “The two biggest differences that I’ve noticed between Dubai and Kuwait are the work ethic here -- as well as life in general,” he says.
-“In Kuwait, normal work times are from 8 to 2, while in Dubai it is 9 to 6.
+“In Kuwait, normal work times are from 8 to 2, while in Dubai it is from 9 to 6.
 When I say life in general, in Kuwait it gets very boring where you get used to a certain routine, doing the same things every day.
 In Dubai however, I noticed it’s much different.
 There’s always something different to do every day, different people to go out with and different places to go.”

 However close or far you’re coming from, the UAE will present a unique set of challenges – and equally memorable rewards.
-As different as its climate, economy and culture may seem to those from countries in Asia, Europe, the U.S. and the U.K., it will charm you with its diversity, history and extravagant architecture – including the world’s largest skyscraper, Dubai’s Burj Khalifa.
-After all, as Najrabi points out, you wouldn’t be considering school in the UAE if you weren’t open to new experiences.
+As different as its climate, economy, and culture may seem to those from countries in Asia, Europe, the U.S., and the U.K., it will charm you with its diversity, history, and extravagant architecture – including the world’s largest skyscraper, Dubai’s Burj Khalifa.
+After all, as Najrabi points out, you wouldn’t be considering a school in the UAE if you weren’t open to new experiences.
 “If you can’t adapt to new cultures you travel to, you should probably just stay where you live,” she says.
 According to Al-Onaizi, the key to a quick start is friendliness.
 “My advice is to start socializing as soon as you arrive in Dubai,” he says.
 “The place is a mix of people from all walks of life, so you will surely find people who you can gel with.”